Azure/osdu-developer/README.md

 Additionally, the solution is desired to be easy to use and to support that is built with support for [Github Codespaces](https://github.com/features/codespaces) along with the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/).

-## Features
+## Setup

+__Features__

-This solution uses features of Azure that are in Public Preview and might require some features to be registered for use.
+This solution makes use of features in Azure that are in Public Preview and might require some features to be registered for use.

-Register the AzureServiceMeshPreview feature flag by using the az feature register command:
+Register the _AzureServiceMeshPreview_ feature flag by using the az feature register command:

 ```bash
 az feature register --namespace "Microsoft.ContainerService" --name "AzureServiceMeshPreview"